lambdamusic/Quick-Dimensions-Menubar/README.md

 Best is to get the [latest prebuilt binary](https://github.com/lambdamusic/quick-dimensions-menubar/releases).

-Download the file `quickdimensions.app.zip` , unzip and right-click open to run it.
+Download the file `QuickDimensions.app.zip` , unzip and right-click open to run it.

 It was built with OSx 11.1, but it *should* work on not-too-older versions too.